TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/sso/cognito/index.md

 {{< figure src= "app-clients.png" >}}

 Verify that the App Client you added is listed in the pool.
-Click **Create Pool**.
+Click **Create pool**.

 {{< figure src= "create-pool.png" >}}